ArgoJ/ros_acados_nodegen/README.md

 package information, publisher and subscriber as well as node parameters.
 The generated `CMakeLists.txt` is build such that the acados C code files are generated during each build.

+## --- RECOMENDATION ---
+Since v0.5.2 Acados has this feature directly usable as shown [here](https://github.com/acados/acados/blob/main/examples/acados_python/pendulum_on_cart/ros2/example_ros_minimal_ocp.py).
+Use the ocp.ros_opts instead and create the Ros code directly with acados, instead recreating the acados code with each new colcon build.

 ## Installation
 Acados don't need to be installed in the same environment, but recomendet.
 The package can be installed easily with: